 People who are struggling can feel judged and/or pushed when such statements are made and I think that it’s often a correct sense of the situation.
 The people uttering such statements are in some sense being coercive.

 Also there is an implicit assumption that is often attached to such comments that seems more like, WHY have you not lost weight?
 Why are you still poor?
 Why are you still on meds?
-The fact is all these issues are very complex and have societal, environmental and personal aspects that can sometimes be much bigger than the individual.
+The fact is all these issues are very complex and have societal, environmental and personal and biological aspects that can sometimes be much bigger than the individual.
 And everyone’s struggle with them is going to be different.
 That said, I can also imagine that people often say this sort of thing to others with completely good intentions.
 That is worth remembering too if you are one of the people who might get triggered by this sort of comment.